emirsapmaz/fullstack/README.md

-# NutriBalance ( HealthTracker )
+# PurePlatelance ( HealthTracker )
 > Your Wellness Partner
  ![leaf](https://github.com/YoussefAboelwafa/NutriBalance_HealthTracker/assets/96186143/3d130709-dcb0-4838-8dba-82abc9080215)

-<h1>Welcome to NutriBalance <i class="fa fa-leaf"></i></h1>
+<h1>Welcome to PurePlatelance <i class="fa fa-leaf"></i></h1>
       <p>
-        NutriBalance is your personal health tracker application.
+        PurePlatelance is your personal health tracker application.
 Our mission is to help you maintain a balanced and healthy lifestyle.
-With NutriBalance, you can calculate your Guideline Daily Amount (GDA), choose from a variety of diet plans, and track your weight progress.
+With PurePlatelance, you can calculate your Guideline Daily Amount (GDA), choose from a variety of diet plans, and track your weight progress.
       </p>
       <p>
         Our application provides a personalized experience, tailored to your unique health needs and goals.
-Whether you're looking to lose weight, gain muscle, or simply maintain a healthy lifestyle, NutriBalance is here to support you on your journey.
+Whether you're looking to lose weight, gain muscle, or simply maintain a healthy lifestyle, PurePlatelance is here to support you on your journey.
       </p>
       <div class="features">